 Scope of this legislative Instrument:

-Under the new laws it is illegal for an employer to employ a school aged child unless they have a completed and signed Parent's Consent Form.
-School aged children employed before 1 July 2006 are not required to complete a Parents Consent Form until there is a change in the child's school hours.
+Under the laws it is illegal for an employer to employ a school aged child unless they have a completed and signed Parent's Consent Form.

 A school aged child means a child under 16 and who is required to be enrolled at a school.
 A child below the age 16 is not a school aged child if they have completed compulsory schooling, (ie year 10).